balena CLI v20.1.5 Documentation

 Aliases

-• key add (deprecated)
+key add

-To use one of the aliases, replace ssh-key add with the alias.
+To use one of the aliases, replace ssh-key add

 Description